Reuters: Policy of objective language

 Reuters has a policy of taking a "value-neutral approach," which extends to not using the word terrorist in its stories.
 The practice attracted criticism following the September 11 attacks.
 Reuters' editorial policy states: "Reuters may refer without attribution to terrorism and counterterrorism in general, but do not refer to specific events as terrorism.
 Nor does Reuters use the word terrorist without attribution to qualify specific individuals, groups or events."
-By contrast, the Associated Press uses the term terrorist in reference to non-governmental organizations that carry out attacks on civilian populations.
 In 2004, Reuters asked CanWest Global Communications, a Canadian newspaper chain, to remove Reuters' bylines, as the chain had edited Reuters articles to insert the word terrorist.
 A spokesman for Reuters stated: "My goal is to protect my reporters and protect our editorial integrity."

 Climate change reporting

 In July 2013, David Fogarty, former Reuters climate change correspondent in Asia, resigned after a career of almost 20 years with the company and wrote that "progressively, getting any climate change-themed story published got harder" after comments from then-deputy editor-in-chief Paul Ingrassia that he was a "climate change sceptic."
 In his comments, Fogarty stated:

 By mid-October, I was informed that climate change just wasn't a big story for the present, but that it would be if there was a significant shift in global policy, such as the US introducing an emissions cap-and-trade system.
 Very soon after that conversation I was told my climate change role was abolished.

 Ingrassia, formerly Reuters' managing editor, previously worked for The Wall Street Journal and Dow Jones for 31 years.
 Reuters responded to Fogarty's piece by stating: "Reuters has a number of staff dedicated to covering this story, including a team of specialist reporters at Point Carbon and a columnist.
 There has been no change in our editorial policy."

-Subsequently, climate blogger Joe Romm cited a Reuters article on climate as having a "false balance" and quoted Stefan Rahmstorf, co-chair of Earth System Analysis at the Potsdam Institute that "[s]imply, a lot of unrelated climate sceptics nonsense has been added to this Reuters piece.
+Subsequently, climate blogger Joe Romm of ThinkProgress cited a Reuters article on climate as having a "false balance" and quoted Stefan Rahmstorf, co-chair of Earth System Analysis at the Potsdam Institute, saying "[s]imply, a lot of unrelated climate sceptics nonsense has been added to this Reuters piece.
 In the words of the late Steve Schneider, this is like adding some nonsense from the Flat Earth Society to a report about the latest generation of telecommunication satellites.
 It is absurd."
-Romm opined: "We can't know for certain who insisted on cramming this absurd and non-germane 'climate sceptics nonsense' into the piece, but we have a strong clue.
-If it had been part of the reporter's original reporting, you would have expected direct quotes from actual sceptics, because that is journalism 101.
-The fact that the blather was all inserted without attribution suggests it was added at the insistence of an editor."
+Romm suggests: "The fact that the blather was all inserted without attribution suggests it was added at the insistence of an editor."